5 ways to practice summer self-care

 2. Move your body

-Not everyone loves sport or the gym.
+Not everyone loves HIIT or running.
 If you do, that’s great!

 If you do a lot of sitting you are losing strength and flexibility.